Asphalt & Sealcoating Business Basics

 Bonus Tip: Train your salesperson by having them read this article to learn about sealcoating and sales.

 Grow Your Reputation: Steps to Win Wary Customers and Grow Your Business

-Business Phone: Ideally, you want to have someone professional and courteous to answer your phone.
+Business Phone: Ideally, you want to have someone professional and courteous answer your phone.
 They need to be able to set up appointments for quotes, answer questions about products, and deal with customers as you would yourself.
 This may not be an option for a student running their own driveway sealing business, but you can still present yourself as a professional.
 Have voice mail that’s geared to your sealcoating company, to reassure people you’re not running asphalt scams.
 Friends and family will understand business must come first and still leave you a message.

-Internet Presence: A website is great way to showcase your completed asphalt sealing jobs with before and after images, customer compliments, references, and a way to contact you by email.
-It is a commitment, and you must make a point to keep it up-to-date, or risk looking like a thrown-together website.
+Internet Presence: A website is a great way to showcase your completed asphalt sealing jobs with before and after images, customer compliments, references, and a way to contact you by email.
+It is a commitment, and you must make a point to keep it up-to-date or risk looking like a thrown-together website.

-- Phone Number where your driveway sealing business can be reached
+- Phone number where your driveway sealing business can be reached

-- Quality Of Asphalt Sealer to let them know that you know the difference quality makes
+- Quality of asphalt sealer to let them know that you know the difference quality makes

 - References of work you have done, or a space to write in the job you are currently doing on their street

-- Internet Sites whichever you’ve decided to use, so they can check out your driveway sealing business online
+- Internet sites, whichever you’ve decided to use, so they can check out your driveway sealing business online

 Marketing tip: We offer a free marketing package to help new and experienced companies.